astronomer/docs/learn/deferrable-operators.md

    ```

 Note that importing the asynchronous operator using the alias of the analogous traditional operator (e.g. `import SnowflakeOperatorAsync as SnowflakeOperator`) is simply to make updating existing DAGs easier.
 This is not required, and may not be preferable when authoring a new DAG.

-There are numerous benefits to using deferrable operators including:

-- Reduced resource consumption: Depending on the available resources and the workload of your triggers, you can run hundreds to thousands of deferred tasks in a single triggerer process.
-This can lead to a reduction in the number of workers needed to run tasks during periods of high concurrency.
-With less workers needed, you are able to scale down the underlying infrastructure of your Airflow environment.
-- Resiliency against restarts: Triggers are stateless by design.
-This means your deferred tasks are not set to a failure state if a triggerer needs to be restarted due to a deployment or infrastructure issue.
-When a triggerer is back up and running in your environment, your deferred tasks will resume.

 ## Available deferrable operators